ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 This IPv6 traffic will most likely silently bypass your VPN tunnel.

-As a result if you have no control over the configuration of the router you are connected to (e.g. a public Wi-Fi hotspot), or when the default configuration of your router is set to announce any IPv6 network your ISP has allocated to you and you haven’t disabled IPv6 in your OS (which is enabled by default), you may find that you have IPv6 support which is a major potential threat to your privacy.
+As a result, if you have no control over the configuration of the router you are connected to (e.g. a public Wi-Fi hotspot), or when the default configuration of your router is set to announce any IPv6 network your ISP has allocated to you and you haven’t disabled IPv6 in your OS (which is enabled by default), you may find that you have IPv6 support which is a major potential threat to your privacy.

 When the IVPN Firewall is enabled it is impossible for any IPv6 traffic to leak outside of the VPN tunnel, giving you absolute peace of mind.